 · We believe that parents are their child’s first and most important teacher.

-· We believe that building a strong collaboration between the school, community and family is essential in building the foundation to our students’ success.
+· We believe that building a strong collaboration between the school, community and family is essential in building the foundation to our scholars’ success.

-· We believe that the growth and development of our teachers directly impacts the growth and development of our students.
+· We believe that the growth and development of our teachers directly impacts the growth and development of our scholars.